MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxteradatasql.md

 ---

 # required metadata
-title: "rxTeradataSql function (RevoScaleR) | Microsoft Docs"
+title: "rxTeradataSql function (RevoScaleR) "
 description: " Execute an arbitrary SQL statement that does not return data in a Teradata data base. "
 keywords: "(RevoScaleR), rxTeradataSql, rxTeradataTableExists, rxTeradataDropTable, file"
 author: "heidisteen"